-Later Monday, missiles hit a vehicle traveling in Dra Nishter village elsewhere in the region, killing four, official said.
+Later Monday, missiles hit a vehicle traveling in Dra Nishter village elsewhere in the region, killing four, officials said.

-America says the missiles have killed hundreds of militants, including several top Al Qaeda commanders since they began in earnest in 2008.
-There have been more 30 this year, compared to last year's tally of around 130.
+Washington says the missiles have killed hundreds of militants, including several top al-Qaida commanders since they began in earnest in 2008.
+More than 30 have struck this year, compared to last year's tally of about 130.
 Some experts question their legality and the secrecy under which they operate.
 Transparent investigations of alleged civilian casualties are not carried out.

 Also Monday, the Pakistani Taliban claimed responsibility for a bomb that killed 18 people at a bakery in an army neighborhood in the northwest town of Nowshera the previous night.
 The militant group said the attack was vengeance for Pakistani army actions against them in the nearby Swat Valley.